hiciefte/translate-java-property-files/SECURITY_STRATEGY.md

     2. Generate a new GPG key pair.
     3. Replace the key files in the host's `secrets/gpg_bot_key/` directory.
     4. Update `GIT_SIGNING_KEY` in `docker/.env`.
-    5.  **You must rebuild and redeploy the Docker image** as the old key is baked into the existing image.
+    5. The new key will be imported on the next container run.
+No image rebuild is required.

 3.  **API Token Compromise (`OPENAI_API_KEY`, etc.)**:
     1. Immediately revoke the compromised token on the respective platform (OpenAI, Transifex, GitHub).